ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 procedures in the IETF is derived.

-The primary application of attestation procedures is to increase the trust and confidence in the integrity of the characteristics and properties of an entity that intends to provide data to other entities remotely.
-How an objects’s characteristics are attested and which characteristics are actually chosen to be attested varies with the requirements of the use case, or-–in essence–-depends on the risk that is intended to be mitigated via an attestation procedure.
+The primary application of attestation procedures is to increase the trust and confidence in the integrity of the characteristics and properties of a system entity that intends to provide data to other system entities remotely.
+Hence, the most common application of attestation is Remote Attestation (RAT) and - in consequence - will be the most prominent topic of this reference terminology.

+How a system entity’s characteristics are attested and which characteristics are actually chosen to be attested varies with the requirements of the use cases, or-–in essence–-depends on the risk that is intended to be mitigated via an attestation procedure.
 It is important to note that the activity of attestation itself in principle only provides the evidence that proves integrity as a basis for further activities.
 The resulting attestation procedure defines the greater